johanneshilden/sphere-demo/import/js/groundfork-js/README.md

 A typical implementation entails three parts:

 * a storage,
-* a synchronization endpoint, and
+* a synchronization endpoint, and the
-* the offline api.
+* offline api.

 ##### Storage

-A device cache.
-The default backend uses the browser's local storage object.
+The device cache.
+The included, default backend uses the browser's local storage object.

 ##### Endpoint

 Points to a running [GroundFork Antenna](https://github.com/johanneshilden/groundfork-antenna-postgres) service.
-The server handles replication and synchronization.
+The endpoint manages replication and synchronization.

 ##### Api

-Application resources are exposed through a client-side REST interface.
-Commands are encapsulated in a format suitable for logging ([command pattern](https://sourcemaking.com/design_patterns/command)) and resources are stored on the device for subsequent synchronization with other devices.
+Application resources are exposed through a client-side REST interface which encapsulates commands into a format suitable for logging.
+Resources are stored on the device for subsequent synchronization with other devices.

 #### Contrived example